GM's Opel to halt production at two plants

 Opel’s first-half European deliveries plunged 15 percent to 457,630 vehicles.

-Yet shortening staff hours may grant only a short-term reprieve to Opel, doing nothing to alleviate the carmaker’s structural problems of unused factory space, said Frankfurt-based Commerzbank analyst Sascha Gommel.

-It has 13,800 workers in Ruesselsheim, about half of whom will be affected by the agreement, the company said.
-It is cutting hours of employees on the production lines as well as in administration.
+It has 13,800 workers in Ruesselsheim, about half of which will be affected by the agreement, the company said.
+It is cutting the hours of employees on the production lines as well as in administration.

 The Kaiserslautern factory has a workforce of 2,500.

-Now that it has the approval of the works council and labor union IG Metall for the plan, Opel can apply for subsidies under the German government’s short-work program, called “Kurzarbeit.”
+Now that it has the approval of the works council and labour union IG Metall for the plan, Opel can apply for subsidies under the German government’s short-work program, called “Kurzarbeit”.

 The scheme was used by many struggling companies in the 2008-2009 recession, allowing them to preserve jobs by cutting employees’ hours when plant usage was low and having the government compensate workers for part of their lost wages.

-U.S. carmaker Ford Motor Co (F.N), which expects to lose more than 1 billion euros ($1.23 billion) in European operations this year, cut back production at its Cologne-based main European factory in May and June, affecting 4,000 workers.
+U.S. carmaker Ford (F.N), which expects to lose more than 1 billion euros in European operations this year, cut back production at its Cologne-based main European factory in May and June, affecting 4,000 workers.